kurtnettle/round-sync-documentation/src/intro/whoami.md

 # Who am I?
 ---

-I am a computer sience student that does software development in his free time.
+I am a computer science student who does software development in his free time.
 I like open formats, and rclone makes accessing different protocols as easy as it gets.
-With Round Sync i am trying to make rclone as accessible as possible on android.
-Since i forked rcx, i was able to make substantial progress of achieving this goal.
+With Round Sync, I am trying to make rclone as accessible as possible on Android.
+Since I forked rcx, I was able to make substantial progress in achieving this goal.

-Since i am doing this in my free time, any help is appreciated.
-This can be in form of contributions(Like reporting bugs or contributing code), but if you want to make a donation, you are more than welcome!
+Since I am doing this in my free time, any help is appreciated.
+This can be in the form of contributions (like reporting bugs or contributing code), but if you want to make a donation, you are more than welcome!